ado1d/Design-pattern---code-smells/description.md

 ### Abstract Factory: cross‑platform design

 **Motivation** – When software needs to create families of related objects (such as buttons, scroll bars and windows) that must work together, the Abstract Factory pattern provides an interface for creating the entire family without specifying concrete classes.
-It ensures that products from the same family are used together【898999994817339†L8-L10】.
+It ensures that products from the same family are used together.

 **Cross‑platform UI example** – Suppose we are developing a drawing application that supports multiple operating systems (Windows, macOS, Linux).
 Each OS has a distinct look and feel.
 We need to build the same user interface with platform‑appropriate widgets.
 The naïve approach uses conditional logic throughout the codebase: